BanalaDinesh/Glaucoma-Disease-prediction-/README.md

-# 🩺 Glaucoma Detection using CNN
+# 🩺 Glaucoma Detection using SNN

 A deep learning-based Glaucoma Detection System that classifies retinal images as Glaucoma or No Glaucoma using a Convolutional Neural Network (CNN).
 Built with PyTorch and deployed using Streamlit.